AhmedFarazQaimkhani/resturant_reservations/README.md

 - React Query to cache data

-## Challanges faced and Decision Taken

-- Having issues of date in Reservations Json showing dates of 2018 updated those dates to 2022.
-- Upcoming reservations I think should be any of present/after current time not for upcoming days only.
-- If its a requirement we just need to update a code on Reservation.tsx at line 46.

 ## About Me

 _Hi, I'm Ahmed Faraz a BS(CE) graduate working as software developer in the industory for about 4 years, I am an experienced developer skilled in Javascript and its frameworks._